p@rsons_world of Cosmic Events ...

 • The Cosmic Elk

-• StarLincs is Lincolnshire's only Mobile Planetarium.
+• StarLincs is Lincolnshire's Mobile Planetarium.

 For booking details contact: starlincs@tiscali.co.uk